-The department’s responsibilities are outlined on the Board of Control website as well as below.
+The department’s responsibilities are outlined on the Board of Trustees website as well as below.

 - evaluations of internal control systems to determine their adequacy for the protection of institutional assets, the production of accurate and reliable information, and the assurance that institutional policies and procedures, state and federal laws, and contractual policies are followed;

 - determinations as to whether University resources (personnel, property, funds, etc.) are being utilized in an economical and efficient manner, including the underlying causes of any inefficiencies or wasteful practices;

 - determinations as to whether the desired results or benefits are being achieved from approved programs; and

 - formulating recommendations to management for improvement in, or correction of, practices and procedures.